cityofaustin/playbook/README.md

 1. [Fork this repository](http://help.github.com/fork-a-repo/ "Instructions for Forking Your Repository") and clone it on your computer.

-2. Open a terminal, shell, command line or whatever you like to call it and change directories to the cloned repo folder on your computer.
+2. Open a terminal, shell, command line or whatever you like to call it and change directory to the cloned repo location on your computer.

 3. Run the command `$ vagrant up`.
 It may take several minutes for the machine to come up the first time.